possibly-wrong/blackjack/readme.txt

 *** Revision History ***

+6.1  An additional CDP1 strategy option for pair splitting optimizes for
+     the first split hand, then applies that fixed strategy to all subsequent splits.

 6.0  The algorithm for computing expected values for pair splitting has
      been completely reworked-- again.
 Expected values are now exact for both CDZ- and CDP for splitting up to a maximum of 4 hands.